 Weights can be taken either with an AGEX enabled chute, a group scale, truck scales or by any other method that the Affiliate may suggest or can utilize.

 Yes.
-All animals sold on the AGEX marketplace must carry an AGEX Tag that is scanned and catalogued into the AGEX platform.
+Although AGEX Herd does not require AGEX tags, all animals sold on the AGEX marketplace must carry an AGEX Tag that is scanned and catalogued into the AGEX platform.